Call to connect with a licensed agent

 1. The wrong Social Security number

 This is a common mistake – you can miss one number without realizing it, but it can cost you.
 You’ll have to file an amended tax return before you can get any credit or tax breaks.
+Even if you have a professional doing it, it’s easy for them to transpose incorrectly, so make sure you double-check those numbers before it gets sent off to the IRS.

 2. The wrong bank account number